psu-r-workshop/workshop/README.md

 Welcome to the Research Reproducibility in R Workshop supported by the Penn State Libraries!

+This series will offer hands-on training in fundamental coding skills, statistical data analysis, data visualization and data management strategies to support research reproducibility.
+Participants can expect to learn how to wrangle data into an analysis-ready format, use R packages and connections to manage projects, use the ggplot2 package to create data visualizations, and implement statistical analyses to understand trends and differences in data.

+The workshops are open to Penn State graduate students, postdoctoral scholars, staff and faculty.
+No previous knowledge of R is required.

 **Schedule**

 | Session | Date | Time |